jleben/slack-chat-resource/Readme.md

 Docker Store: [jakobleben/slack-request-resource](https://store.docker.com/community/images/jakobleben/slack-request-resource)

+## Usage

+    resource_types:
+        - name: slack-request-resource
+          type: docker-image
+          source:
+            repository: jakobleben/slack-request-resource

+    resources:
+        - name: slack
+          type: slack-request-resource
+          source: ...

 ## Source Configuration

+When the resource is checked, it reads messages according to the `source` configuration.
+For each message that matches the configuration, it outputs a resource version in the form:

+    timestamp: 1234567890.123

+A timestamp uniquely identifies a message within a channel (see [Slack API](https://api.slack.com/events/message) for details).

+The `source` field may have the following elements:

 - `token`: *Required*.
 A Slack API token that allows reading all messages on a selected channel and posting on it.
 - `channel_id`: *Required*.
 The selected channel ID.
-The resource will only read messages and post on this channel.
+The resource only reads and posts messages on this channel.
 - `matching`: *Optional*.
-Only read messages matching this filter.
+Only reports messages matching this filter.
 See below for details.
 - `not_replied_by`: *Optional*.
-Ignore messages that have a reply matching this filter.
+Ignores messages that have a reply matching this filter.
 See below for details.

-The value of `matching` and `not_replied_by` represents a message filter.
-It is a map with the following elements:
+The values of `matching` and `not_replied_by` represent message filters.
+They are maps with the following elements:

-- `author`: User ID representing the author of the message.
+- `author`: *Optional*.
+User ID that must match the author of the message.
-- `text_pattern`: Regular expression to match against the message text.
+- `text_pattern`: *Optional*.
+Regular expression that must match the message text.

-## Behavior

-### `check`: List messages

-When the resource is checked, it reads messages on the selected channel and reports their timestamps as versions, for example:

-    { "timestamp": "<message timestamp>" }

-It always reads at most 100 of the latest messages
+The resource only reports messages that begin new threads and not replies to other messages.

-Moreover, if given a message timestamp as the current `version`, it only reads messages with that timestamp and later.
+When given a message timestamp as the current version, it only reads messages with that timestamp and later.
+In any case though, it reads at most 100 of the latest messages.
+Therefore, the resource must be checked often enough to avoid missing messages.

-It only reports messages that start threads and not replies to other messages.

-If `source` has a `matching` filter, only messages that match the filter are reported.

-If `source` has a `not_replied_by` filter, then a message that would otherwise be reported is ignored if it has a reply that matches the filter.
-In addition, only message later than the latest such message are reported.
+If `source` has a `not_replied_by` filter, and it matches a message that also matches the `matching` filter, then all messages older than the latest such message are also considered obsolete and are not read.

+### Example

+    resources:
+      - name: slack
+        type: slack-request-resource
+        source:
+          token: "xxxx-xxxxxxxxxx-xxxx"
+          channel_id: "C11111111"
+          matching:
+            text_pattern: '<@U22222222>\\s+(.+)'
+          not_replied_by:
+            author: U22222222

+This configures a resource reading messages from channel with ID `C11111111`.
+It reads only messages the begin by mentioning the user with ID `U22222222`.
+It ignores messages already replied to by that same user.

-### `in`: Read message
+## `get`: Read message

 Reads the message with the requested timestamp and produces the following files: